everlutionsk/create-react-app/README.md

 - Support hot-reload for linked packages.
 See [`link-with`](https://github.com/deftomat/link-with) for more details.
 - Disable inline-runtime-chunk by default in production
 - Reduce default IMAGE_INLINE_SIZE_LIMIT to 3000 (from 10000)
+- Simplified source maps: always use `cheap-module-source-map` and ignore source maps from `node_modules`
+- build configuration support (see below)

 ## ⚙️ Project configuration support